Isiah Thomas Responds To Michael Jordan's Controversial Remarks

 Is anyone out there not watching ‘The Last Dance‘?

-If so, you must be living under a huge rock as the 10-part Chicago Bulls documentary is without doubtthe most compelling show on Netflix right now.
+If so, you must be living under a huge rock as the 10-part Chicago Bulls documentary is without a doubt, the most compelling show on Netflix right now.

+The series, which focuses largely on Michael Jordan and his attempts to help guide the Bulls to their second three-peat of NBA titles.

 Episodes three and four dropped earlier this week and focused heavily on the Bulls’ first NBA title in 1991 and how they had to overcome two-time champions, the Detroit Pistons.